 - If it’s possible, have a defined or dedicated work space, ideally somewhere you can shut the door to when you finish for the day.
 Try to make this work-space as “office like” as possible.
 Include personal items such as a pot plant or photo.
 When you finish for the day, turn your computer off for the night.
 Have a set finish time.
 Once done for the day, consider your work day over;

 - Try to reduce distractions.
-This can be difficult especially If you have young kids at home.
+This can be difficult especially if you have young kids at home.
 Try to schedule some activities that will keep kids busy for a while and let you get on with your work.
-Relaxing screen time limits will also give you some much needed work time.
+Limiting screen time will also give you some much needed work time.
 TV is another distraction for you.
 It can be tempting to have the TV on in the background but it will take you away from your work.
 Keep the TV off (unless you are using it to keep the kids occupied).

 - Now that you’re not commuting, make the most of your extra time – fit in some exercise, a hobby, extra time with the family or finally watch that Netflix show on your to watch list!

 - Don’t forget healthy eating!
-It’s very tempting being at home with a stocked pantry, to continually graze all day.
-Try to stick to your regular snack and meal times and make healthy choices (chocolate of course is an exception.
+It’s very tempting being at home with a stocked pantry to continually graze all day.
+Try to stick to your regular snack and meal times and make healthy choices (chocolate, of course, is an exception.
 I don’t understand why people are stockpiling baked beans, noodles etc. but NOT chocolate but I’m glad that they’re not!)